 Blogs

-What Is Pixel Pitch and Why Does It Matter for LED Screens
+What is Pixel Pitch and Why Does it Matter for LED Screens

-Have you ever thought about what makes an LED screen a perfect choice for outdoor or indoor environments?
+Have you ever thought about what makes an LED Screens a perfect choice for outdoor or indoor environments?
 Can an outdoor screen be used indoors?
 Interestingly, pixel pitch is the factor that decides the placement of these screens.
 LED screen users often get confused about the term pixel pitch.

 Sounds technical?
 Don’t worry, it’s not rocket science.
 By the end of this blog, you will know exactly what pixel pitch means and why it’s one of the most important specs to check when buying or renting an LED screen.